What is Mesh WiFi and how does it work?

 Mesh WiFi has some truly remarkable benefits, for example:

-• Wider coverage: As Mesh WiFi creates a seamless network using multiple nodes, you get strong and reliable coverage throughout your home or office.
+• Wider coverage: As Mesh WiFi creates a seamless network using multiple nodes, you get strong and reliable coverage throughout your home.

 • Freedom to roam: Mesh WiFi lets you roam between access points without interruptions or connection drops, so you can keep connected wherever you go.